 Incoming search terms:

-- exchange 2010 grant full access to database
+- add full access permissions to all mailbexes

-- grant user full access to all mailboxes exchange 2007
+- add full access rights to all mailboxes exchange 2007